3 May 2018

 Source: Dongguan Municipal Statistics Bureau

 The city’s economy is driven by export-oriented manufacturing, with its five pillar industries seen as electronic information; electrical machinery and equipment; textiles, garments, headwear and footwear; food and beverages processing; and paper making and paper products.
-In 2016, the total value-added industrial output of all of the enterprises in these five sectors (above a designated scale) was RMB195.22 billion (US$29.3 billion), up 8.5% on the previous year.
-On top of that, four speciality industries – toy/stationery/sports supplies; furniture making; chemical products and packaging – delivered a further RMB28.15 billion, a 0.3% year-on-year increase.
+In 2017, the total value-added industrial output of all of the enterprises in these five sectors (above a designated scale) was RMB228.83 billion, up 12.9% on the previous year.
+On top of that, four speciality industries – toy/stationery/sports supplies; furniture making; chemical products and packaging – delivered a further RMB32.14 billion, a 5.6% year-on-year increase.

 Under the terms of the city’s 13th Five-Year Plan, six sectors have been prioritised for future development – electronic information, equipment manufacturing, cultural tourism, finance, logistics and e-commerce.
 The municipal government has also emphasised its commitment to upgrading many of the city’s traditional manufacturing sectors, including furniture making and the production of clothing, footwear and headwear.
 The emphasis here will be on improving quality and adding value through the introduction of intelligent technologies, while cultural elements will be retained to ensure the city’s output remains distinctive.
 The establishment of industry clusters and R&D centres with a focus on the robotics and smartphone sectors will also be prioritised.